Equal Pay and Discrimination Against Women

 Under Title VII, you must first file a complaint with the Equal Employment Opportunity Commission and the EEOC must grant you a "right to sue" letter before you can sue your employer in federal court.

-You must file a Title VII claim within 180 days of the receipt of a paycheck which reflects the gender wage discrimination.
+You must file a Title VII claim within 180 days of the receipt of a paycheck that reflects gender wage discrimination.
 This is the result of the Lilly Ledbetter Fair Pay Act of 2009, which was the first piece of legislation signed into law by President Obama.

 Filing EPA Claims vs. Title VII Claims